Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 [https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3641540644/5.3](https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3641540644/5.3) ▶️ 5.0.5

 ## Perform Firmware Update
+1. Plug the ethernet cable into your laptop and the charger

+The ethernet port on the charger is located behind the access door in the top right hand corner.
+***
-1. Navigate to the Charger Web GUI
+2. Navigate to the Charger Web GUI

 Type the IP address of the charger into your web browser.
 Make sure to include the ```http://``` before the IP address.
 Example ▶️ ```http://192.168.1.250```